-Disclaimer: This post contains Amazon affiliate links.
-Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
+Disclaimer: This post may contain Amazon affiliate links.
+Sudachi earns a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

 What is Tsuyu Sauce?

-Tsuyu sauce" is a multi-purpose condiment made from dashi stock, soy sauce, and mirin (sweet cooking rice wine).
-There are concentrated types and diluted types that are ready to use.
-In Japan, the concentrated type is often called "Tsuyu-no-moto," "Kaeshi" or "Tsuyu," and these can be watered down depending on the usage (dipping, broths etc).
-The ready-to-use type is called "mentsuyu" or "straight" and are most commonly used for noodles.
+In Japan, the concentrated type is often called “Tsuyu-no-moto,” “Kaeshi” or “Tsuyu,” and these can be watered down depending on the usage.
+The ready-to-use type is called “mentsuyu” or “straight” and are most commonly used for noodles.

-With the recipe I will introduce in this post, you can easily change the type of dashi ingredients you use to suit your personal preferences and dietery needs.
+With the recipe I will introduce in this post, you can easily change the type of dashi ingredients you use to suit your personal preferences and dietary needs.
 It can be used as a dipping sauce for zaru udon, zaru soba, or tempura by diluting it with water or can even be used straight as a condiment in cooking.

 3 Dashi Variation Ideas for Your Own Tsuyu Sauce